Saswankar1/C-DSA/README.md

 ----------------------------------------------------------------------------------------------

-Thank you for contributing!
+Thanks for contributing!
 Your efforts help make this resource better for everyone. 🚀